guillemontecinos/itp_fall_2018_open_source_studio/final_project/documentation.md

 Instead of this, the color-related handler must be added to the `learn` list of handlers, as done in the PR [#297](https://github.com/processing/p5.js-website/pull/297).

+### Results
+After the above the page can be created successfully.

 ## Week 4
 ### Week 4 Goals